Birrellc/Navigating-Newcastle/README.md

 ### Website Features

-- 7 page website overall with add_word, update_word included.
+- 7 page website overall with add_word, update_word included but not including error pages.
-- 3 User Interactive Forms With Validation.
+- Interactive Forms With Validation.
 - Account Registration & Login Features.
 - Interactive dictionary application.
 - CRUD options to create, read, update and delete words for all registered users.